Diamond (gemstone): Early

 The process of diamonds being used for drilling ornamental beads dates back to 2nd millennium BC.
-Archaeologists working in Yemen have excavated beads with evidences of diamond drilling from 1200 BC to 1st century AD from the site of Hajar ar Rayhani, while double diamond drilling from 1000 to 600 BC.
+Archaeologists working in Yemen have excavated beads with evidences of diamond drilling from 1200 BC to 1st century AD from the site of Hajar ar Rayhani, with double diamond drilling from 1000 to 600 BC.
 The double diamond drill technique was present in Western India prior to 600 BC (7th century BC).
 There is also evidence of technique of double diamond drilling from Southern Thailand dating back to 400 BC.

 Before diamonds were discovered in Brazil in the 1700s, India was the only place where diamonds were mined.
 Early references to diamonds in India come from Sanskrit texts.
 The Arthashastra of Kautilya mentions diamond trade in India.
 Buddhist works dating from the 4th century BC describe the diamond as a well-known and precious stone but do not mention the details of diamond cutting.
 Another Indian description written in the beginning of the 3rd century describes strength, regularity, brilliance, ability to scratch metals, and good refractive properties as the desirable qualities of a diamond.
 Kalkutta was an important trading center for diamonds in central India.

-Diamonds were traded to the east and west of India and were recognized by various cultures for their gemmological or industrial uses.
+Diamonds were traded to the east and west of India and were recognized by various cultures for their gemological or industrial uses.
 In his work Naturalis Historia, the Roman writer Pliny the Elder referred to the adamas (invulnerable stone) that occurred alongside gold and was used for ornament and engraving.
 This was long believed to refer to diamond, but is now thought more likely to mean other hard minerals such as corundum or spinel.

 Diamonds eventually spread throughout the world, even though India had remained the only major source of the gemstone until diamonds were discovered in Brazil in 1725.
+The establishment of maritime trade between Europe and India following Vasco da Gama’s voyage in 1498 provided Europeans with more consistent access to diamonds.
 A Chinese work from the 3rd century BC mentions: "Foreigners wear it [diamond] in the belief that it can ward off evil influences".
 The Chinese, who did not find diamonds in their country, initially did not use diamond as a jewel but used it as a "jade cutting knife".
 Diamonds reached ancient Rome from India.
 Diamonds were also discovered in 700 in Borneo, and were used by the traders of southeast Asia.